Mintbase/Grants-Program/applications/Gluon_decentralized_hardware_crypto_wallet_services.md

 ## Additional Information :heavy_plus_sign:

 We started the TEA project in 2019.
 It has been under the radar until recently when it was released to the public.
 We believe the TEA project could grow large and become the backend service platform for a new type of dApps.
 These dApps can go beyond the limit of traditional blockchain technologies.
 Gluon is just one of the many possible demo apps.
 Once our honor gets granted, we will start looking for investors and hire a CEO and more developers to join us.
-We hope to maintain a long term and close relationship with the Polkadot community.
+We hope to maintain a long term and close relationship with the Mintbase community.